awsdocs/amazon-vpc-user-guide/doc_source/flow-logs.md

 + You cannot enable flow logs for network interfaces that are in the EC2\-Classic platform\.
 This includes EC2\-Classic instances that have been linked to a VPC through ClassicLink\.
 + You can't enable flow logs for VPCs that are peered with your VPC unless the peer VPC is in your account\.
 + You cannot tag a flow log\.
-+ After you've created a flow log, you cannot change its configuration; for example, you can't associate a different IAM role with the flow log\.
++ After you've created a flow log, you cannot change its configuration or the flow log record format\.
+For example, you can't associate a different IAM role with the flow log, or add or remove fields in the flow log record\.
 Instead, you can delete the flow log and create a new one with the required configuration\.
 + None of the flow log API actions \(`ec2:*FlowLogs`\) support resource\-level permissions\.
 To create an IAM policy to control the use of the flow log API actions, you must grant users permissions to use all resources for the action by using the \* wildcard for the resource element in your statement\.
 For more information, see [Controlling Access to Amazon VPC Resources](VPC_IAM.md)\.
-+ If your network interface has multiple IPv4 addresses and traffic is sent to a secondary private IPv4 address, the flow log displays the primary private IPv4 address in the destination IP address field\.
++ If your network interface has multiple IPv4 addresses and traffic is sent to a secondary private IPv4 address, the flow log displays the primary private IPv4 address in the `dstaddr` field\.
+To capture the original destination IP address, create a flow log with the `pkt-dstaddr` field\.
-+  If traffic is sent to an ENI and the destination is not any of the ENI IP addresses, the flow log displays the primary private IPv4 address in the destination IP address field\.
++ If traffic is sent to a network interface and the destination is not any of the network interface's IP addresses, the flow log displays the primary private IPv4 address in the `dstaddr` field\.
+To capture the original destination IP address, create a flow log with the `pkt-dstaddr` field\.
-+ If traffic is sent from an ENI and the source is not any of the ENI IP addresses, the flow log displays the primary private IPv4 address in the source IP address field\.
++ If traffic is sent from a network interface and the source is not any of the network interface's IP addresses, the flow log displays the primary private IPv4 address in the `srcaddr` field\.
+To capture the original source IP address, create a flow log with the `pkt-srcaddr` field\.
-+ If traffic is sent to or sent by a network interface, the flow log always displays the primary private IPv4 address, regardless of the packet source or destination, in the interface IPv4 address field\.
++ If traffic is sent to or sent by a network interface, the `srcaddr` and `dstaddr` fields in the flow log always display the primary private IPv4 address, regardless of the packet source or destination\.
+To capture the packet source or destination, create a flow log with the `pkt-srcaddr` and `pkt-dstaddr` fields\.
++ You cannot specify a custom format for flow log records that are published to CloudWatch Logs\.

 Flow logs do not capture all IP traffic\.
 The following types of traffic are not logged:
 + Traffic generated by instances when they contact the Amazon DNS server\.
 If you use your own DNS server, then all traffic to that DNS server is logged\.